-Let us note that the cumulative weight is the most important metric, although height, depth, and score will briefly enter some discussions as well.
+Let us note that, among those defined in this section, the cumulative weight is (by far!) the most important metric, although height, depth, and score will briefly enter some discussions as well.

 Figure 1: DAG with weight assignments before and after a newly issued transaction, X. The boxes represent transactions, the small number in the SE corner of each box denotes own weight, and the bold number denotes the cumulative weight.